-Julian has given numerous workshops and master classes in data forensics, creative hacking, computer networking, counter-surveillance, software art, object-oriented programming, radio, UNIX/Linux, (and previously) augmented reality, virtual architecture, video-game development and information visualisation worldwide.
+Julian has given numerous workshops and master classes in data forensics, creative hacking, computer networking, counter-surveillance, data sovereignty, system administration, software art, object-oriented programming, operational security, radio, UNIX/Linux, disaster-tolerant communications, (and previously) augmented reality, virtual architecture, video-game development and information visualisation worldwide.

-He is an advocate of Free and Open Source Software and is a supporter of, and contributor to, initiatives that reinforce rights of privacy and anonymity in networked and non-networked domains.
+Julian Oliver is an advocate of Free and Open Source Software and is a supporter of, and contributor to, initiatives that reinforce rights of privacy and anonymity in networked and non-networked domains.
+His lectures worldwide have called for broader techno-political and infrastructural literacy, such that citizens can better assert their rights in digital, networked contexts.

-Julian has often donated his time and experience in these areas to the support of activist initiatives and at risk groups worldwide, with a particular focus on protecting environmental defenders from the surveillance of corporations and statecraft.
+Julian has often donated his time and experience in these areas to the support of activist initiatives, at risk individuals and groups worldwide, with a particular focus on protecting environmental and human rights defenders from the surveillance of corporations and statecraft.
+Thousands of activists worldwide use secure infrastructure he has deployed, some of which are active in very hostile operating conditions.

-In his home country of Aotearoa New Zealand he is actively engaged in volunteer rainforest conservation and restoration efforts.
+In his home country of Aotearoa New Zealand, Julian is engaged in volunteer rainforest conservation and restoration efforts.

 Articles about Julian’s work, or work he’s made with others, have appeared in many news channels.
 Among them are The BBC (UK), The Age (AU), Der Spiegel (DE), El Pais (ES), Liberation (FR), The New York Times (US), La Vanguardia (ES), The Guardian Online (UK), Cosmopolitan (US), Wired (DE, US, UK), Slashdot (US), Boing Boing (US), Computer World (World) and several television stations worldwide.